-- We foster Christian values, including caring, tolerance, respect and forgiveness within our school community and beyond. - We enable our children to become confident, responsible, independent and highly motivated individuals. - We promote equal opportunities for all. - We provide children with the knowledge, skills and attitude to strive for academic excellence. - We support and challenge members of our school community to achieve their full potential.
+- We enable our children to become confident, responsible, independent and highly motivated individuals. - We promote equal opportunities for all. - We provide children with the knowledge, skills and attitude to strive for academic excellence. - We support and challenge members of our school community to achieve their full potential.